 The University of California Education Abroad Program (UCEAP) offers undergraduate research awards annually in three disciplinary areas: the arts and humanities; social sciences; and sciences, technology, engineering, and mathematics.
 Each award consists of a $1,000 stipend.

-The purpose of these awards is to recognize undergraduate students who have distinguished themselves through their excellence in research conducted while abroad on EAP and to encourage other students to become involved in research efforts abroad.
+The purpose of these awards is to recognize undergraduate students who have distinguished themselves through their excellence in research conducted while abroad on UCEAP and to encourage other students to become involved in research efforts abroad.
 These awards also recognize UC’s initiatives to internationalize the undergraduate educational experience and promote undergraduate research activities.

 Research in any academic discipline is eligible for these awards.

-Deadline: Students must submit completed applications electronically by May 3, 2013 to firstname.lastname@example.org.
+Deadline: Students must submit completed applications electronically from May 1, 2019 to August 1, 2019 to email@example.com.
 Projects completed after this date may be submitted for consideration in the following year.

 · A Faculty Recommendation Form, completed by the faculty advisor most familiar with the research or creative project

 Research projects described in applications will be judged on the basis of creativity, rigor, clarity, completeness, and organization, as well as the degree to which they constitute original contributions to their disciplines and display students' facility with the research enterprise.
 The role of international education to the success of the project is also important.
 The strength of the faculty recommendation and persuasiveness of the applicant’s description of his or her learning experience will also be considered.